sentientc/pom08/README.md

 	+ netcdf library version at least 4.1.2

 # History #
+* cite this model with Mellor, G.L., M.A.
+Donelan, and L. Oey, 2008: A Surface Wave Model for Coupling with Numerical Ocean Circulation Models.
+J. Atmos.
+Oceanic Technol., 25, 1785–1807, https://doi.org/10.1175/2008JTECHO573.1 http://journals.ametsoc.org/doi/abs/10.1175/2008JTECHO573.1
 * hosting source code for pom08 per request from Leo Oey
 * the followings are concatenated from pomchanges and moreREADME from http://shoni2.princeton.edu/ftp/glm/
 * see the pom08.f source for more comments

 As of Feb.
 28, 2008, I have made changes based on symetry analysis.
 Thus, for a straight channel with jm=11, properties should be symmetrical about j=6.
 They are now to 3 or 4